ShaneMcC/blog.dataforce.org.uk/content/irc-musings/index.md

 :my.server.name TSIRC 1 1316146177387 :Timestamped IRC Enabled
 ```

-The parameter of note here is the 4th parameter, this is the current time on the server and can be used by the client to determin the difference between timestamps which it can then use when processing any timestamped messages.
+The parameter of note here is the 4th parameter, this is the current time on the server and can be used by the client to determine the difference between timestamps which it can then use when processing any timestamped messages.

 Currently, the 3rd parameter is "1" if TimestampedIRC has been enabled, or "0" if it was disabled (`/TIMESTAMPEDIRC OFF`).
 A server can (if it so wishes) refuse to enable TimestampedIRC by always setting this to 0.